 A fabric softener can make a shirt look softer and smell wonderful.
-It can reduce cling so if that is a problem with your shirt material you know what to do.
+It can reduce cling, so you know what to do if that is a problem with your shirt material.

 Too much of anything is still bad.
 Too much washing can also damage shirt fabrics.
 If you insist on wearing shirts multiple times before laundering you should know that this practice greatly reduces the lifespan of a shirt.

-Keeping your shirt wet, be it perspiration or humidity, or plain water can cause weakening of the fabric, discoloration and mold spots.
-So it is a good idea to air out shirts to let it dry before you add the shirt to your laundry pile.
+Keeping your shirt wet, be it sweat or humidity, or plain water, can cause weakening of the fabric, discoloration, and mold spots.
+It is a good idea to air out shirts and let them dry before adding them to your laundry pile.

-Dress-shirts are quick to wrinkle and the wrinkles really set in firmly, if left in the washing machine.
-Remove the shirt from the machine/dryer immediately after the process is over.
+Dress shirts are quick to wrinkle, and the wrinkles set in firmly if left in the washing machine.
+Remove the shirt from the machine/dryer immediately after the process.
 Give it a good shake.
 Air dry.